Creaous/SHAR-Remake/README.md

 No. I will try my best to make the assets myself and not to spend money on this game, I already have about 200+ assets in the marketplace that cost thousands.
 If I do spend money it will only be a very small amount.

 # Info
-Activision owns the rights to The Simspons Hit and Run game while EA owns the rights to selling the Simpsons games.
+Activision owns the rights to The Simpsons Hit and Run game while EA owns the rights to selling the Simpsons games.
 There is a very big chance that there will never be a remastered version of The Simspons Hit and Run.
 If there is a remaster it will probably have A TON of microtransactions as EA is a money hungry company that thinks that they aren't rich enough.